ShawnkoonZ/aws-quadtree-s3/README.md

 ## Detailed description
 pp: https://docs.google.com/presentation/d/1lqhEhYGnqDLwFNhti0ljM-ST1YVF0vknnQrLUN1x11w/edit?usp=sharing

-  Program will compile & run via command line, then the program will generate QuadTree based on the input x-axis & y-axis.
-Once the Tree is generated, program will output the tree into a file & at the same time implement QuadTree on AWS DynamoDB.
-Future idea is to be able to feed output file upto S3 bucket, Lambda function deploys EC2 instances on ECS cluster.
-Once each instances retreive QuadTree information, they all create QuadTree in Async manner.
+  The program will compile and run via command line, then the program will generate a QuadTree based on the input (xMin,yMin,xMax,yMax).
+Once the Tree is generated, the program will output the Tree into a file and simultaneously implement the QuadTree on AWS DynamoDB.
+Our future idea is to be able to feed the output file(s) up to an S3 bucket and use the Lambda function to deploy EC2 instances on an ECS cluster.
+When an instance receives the QuadTree information, it will create the QuadTree in an asynchronous manner.

 -----------
 ## Project Requirements.